 We recommend you read Mediavine’s Revenue Share help article to learn more about the breakdown.

-Mediavine Requirements: Bloggers Chiming In On What It Was Like Applying to Get Accepted
+Mediavine Requirements: Bloggers’ Experience With Applying to Get Accepted

 In my opinion, there isn’t enough personal opinion on the internet when it comes to comparing services.
 One thing I haven’t really seen other content creators doing is sharing experiences about the Mediavine requirements and application process.